bceenaeiklmr/SendTextZ/README.md

 3. Hold `Mbutton` down for at least 500 ms or press simultaneously `Win + c` to show the menu.
 4. Select an element and the text will be pasted into the last active window.

-   ⏵ Alternatively you can call the snippets via [`hotstrings`](https://www.autohotkey.com/docs/v2/Hotstrings.htm).
+   ⏵ Alternatively, you can call the snippets via [`hotstrings`](https://www.autohotkey.com/docs/v2/Hotstrings.htm).

-By default all hotstrings start with the semicolon `:` character.
+By default, all hotstrings start with the semicolon `:` character.
 You can alter this value.

 ## Texts & hotstrings in the ini file:

-By default the scripts 100+ built-in texts, special characters, symbols categorized by 8 main categories.
+The scripts contain 100+ built-in texts, special characters, and symbols categorized by 8 main categories.

-The following picture represents one category, a set of hotstrings and item menus.
+The following picture represents one category, a set of hotstrings, and item menus.

 ```ahk
 [Emoji faces]